zachfedor/zachfedor.github.io/_drafts/2016-06-13-apache-and-elcap-dev-env.md

 ---
-layout: post
 title: "Setting Up Apache On El Capitan for a Dev Environment"
-date:   2016-06-13 09:48:35
+date: 2016-06-13
-categories: dev
+category: dev
 ---

 Open `/etc/apache2/httpd.conf` and uncomment the two lines pertaining to virtual hosts: